Travel Postcard: 48 hours in Rio de Janeiro

 10 a.m. - Sugar Loaf Mountain is a must-see for any visitor.
 It is located in the Urca region of Rio and can be reached by a cable car, featured in 1979 James Bond film "Moonraker."

-Views of the beaches of Copacabana and Ipanema, Rio's centre and the Christ the Redeemer statue can be seen from the top.
+Views of the beaches of Copacabana and Ipanema, Rio's center and the Christ the Redeemer statue can be seen from the top.

 12 p.m. - Every Rio beach has its own character.
 Copacabana is perhaps the most famous although it is past its heyday of the 1970s.
 Ipanema is more fashionable now and more refined.